lkatney/SLDS-Dynamic-Lookup-Component/README.md

  **LabelName** 				| Required 		| Attribute to display label along with custom lookup field made by this component **SetValueToField** 		| Required 		| Attribute that will tell where to put selected value.
 Also populates the default value if field has value.
  **DisplayFieldsPattern**	| Optional		| Attribute to get pattern to display value.You can combine two fields with pattern.
 For example : 'firstname - lastname'.
 By default it will take pattern as comma seperated fields
  **photo** 					| Optional 		| Attribute that will tell if photo needs to be added to records while searching.
 For fields to be used, pattern should be 'field->fieldAPiName'.
 For url, pattern should be 'url->pathofimage'
+ **FilterOn** | Optional | Attribute that will filter the list of records in results **RenderOnComplete** | Optional | Attribute that will run an action function/javascript on complete

 ## Screenshots